Dimer algebras, ghor algebras, and cyclic contractions: Introduction

 defined on the vertices $e_i \in Q_0$ and arrows $a \in Q_1$ by

 and extended multiplicatively and $k$-linearly to $kQ$.
-The homotopy algebra of $Q$ is the quotient
+The ghor algebra of $Q$ is the quotient

 $\Lambda$ may be viewed as a tiled matrix ring by identifying it with its induced image under $\eta$.
-In companion articles we will find that homotopy algebras, although often nonnoetherian, have rich geometric, algebraic, and homological properties \cite{B2,B3,B5,B6}.
+In companion articles we will find that ghor algebras, although often nonnoetherian, have rich geometric, algebraic, and homological properties \cite{B2,B3,B5,B6}.\footnote{`Ghor' is Klingon for surface.}

-Homotopy algebras generalize cancellative dimer algebras.
+Ghor algebras generalize cancellative dimer algebras.
 The \textit{dimer algebra} of a dimer quiver $Q$ is the superpotential algebra $A = kQ/I$, where $I$ is the ideal

-Dimer algebras originated in string theory, and have found wide application to many areas of mathematics (e.g., \cite{BKM, Br, IU, FHKV, H, IN}).
-Although dimer algebras describe a class of abelian superconformal quiver gauge theories, it is really homotopy algebras--and not dimer algebras--that describe abelian quiver gauge theories which are not superconformal.
-As we will show, homotopy algebras are quotients of superpotential algebras, and the additional relations arise from the assumption that the gauge group is abelian.
+Dimer algebras originated in string theory \cite{HK, F-W}, and have found wide application to many areas of mathematics (e.g., \cite{BKM, Br, IU, F-V, H, IN}).
+Although dimer algebras describe a class of abelian superconformal quiver gauge theories, it is really ghor algebras--and not dimer algebras--that describe abelian quiver gauge theories which are not superconformal.
+As we will show, ghor algebras are quotients of superpotential algebras, and the additional relations arise from the assumption that the gauge group is abelian.

 We consider the following questions for dimer quivers $Q$ on a torus: \begin{itemize} \item \textit{What is a minimal subset of perfect matchings $\mathcal{P}_0 \subseteq \mathcal{P}$ with the property that the algebra homomorphism